James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Wilderness Adventuring.md

 ## Foraging

-Foraging for herbs, fruits, nuts, etc., can be performed alongside normal movement (see [[Overland Travel]]).
+Foraging for herbs, fruits, nuts, etc., can be performed alongside normal movement (see **Overland Travel** below).
 The party has a 1-in-6 chance per day of finding enough food for 1d6 human-sized beings.

 ## Hunting

 Hunting animals takes up a complete day, with no traveling or resting possible.
 When hunting, there is a 1-in-6 chance of encountering animals suitable for eating (if they can be caught!).
-This is in addition to the normal chance of random encounters (see [[Wandering Monsters]]).
+This is in addition to the normal chance of random encounters (see [[Dungeon Adventuring#Wandering Monsters|Wandering Monsters]]).

 ## Losing Direction